 Anyone who has ever been arrested has a criminal record.
 This includes arrest warrants, time in jail, formal accusations, grand jury indictments, and any type of court-ordered supervision.
 Therefore, you may have a criminal record even if you have never been convicted of a crime.

-Where is My Criminal History Record Coming From?
+Where does my Criminal History Record come from?

-Common sources for your criminal record include police departments, jails, the Georgia Crime Information Center, the FBI, the Clerk of Court’s Office.
+Common sources for your criminal record include police departments, jails, the Georgia Crime Information Center, and the Clerk of Court’s Office.
 Likewise, other sources of your record may come from the FBI, private companies, websites, and online databases.

-What is commonly referred to as an expungement, is actually called a ‘records restriction’ in Georgia law.
+An expungement is actually called a ‘records restriction’ in Georgia law.
 A records restriction means that any information about your criminal history is made private.
 However, Records Restrictions will not prevent law enforcement agencies from seeing your criminal history.
 This will include courts in the event you are facing criminal charges, for instance.

 How Do I Restrict My Record?

 The law requires different procedures based on the date of your record.
-If you were arrested before July 13, 2013, you must submit an application and supporting documentation showing you qualify for record restriction.
+If you were arrested before July 13, 2013, you must prepare an application with supporting documentation showing you qualify for record restriction.
 Then, submit this application to the agency that created your criminal record.

 How Can A Lawyer Help Me Restrict my Record?

 A criminal defense attorney can help you file a petition with the court to seal and restrict your record.
 An attorney must convince your judge that sealing your record would be in the interest of justice.
 Likewise, a prosecutor for the State will be allowed argue and oppose your restriction.